What is Low Impact Development (LID)?

 LID Resources

-Check out these CASQA guidelines on how to design and build stormwater treatment facilities.
+Check out CASQA's LID resources to learn how to design and build stormwater treatment facilities.

 There are many LID resources out there on the web.
 Here are just a few to get you started: